Ethan707/ArduinoSudoku/README.md

 # ArduinoSudoku
-The Sudoku game on the Arduino
+The Sudoku game on Arduino